 Treasury says be ready for frustration this tax seasonShare this post

 Returns can be filed as early as Jan.
-24, with the tax filing deadline set at April 18 for most taxpayers because of a District of Columbia holiday on Friday April 15.
-Taxpayers in Maine and Massachusetts have until April 19 to file and pay their liabilities due to the Patriots’ Day holiday in those states.
+24. The tax filing deadline is set at April 18 for most taxpayers because of a District of Columbia holiday on Friday April 15.
+Taxpayers in Maine and Massachusetts have until April 19 to file.
+They can pay their liabilities due to the Patriots’ Day holiday in those states.

 The filing season begins as the IRS is still grappling with several large administrative challenges that have been exacerbated by the pandemic, along with additional requirements — such as the processing of stimulus payments and advance child tax credits.
 IRS representatives were only able to answer about 10% of phone calls to the agency last filing season, and, as of mid-November 2021, the agency still had a backlog of roughly 8.6 million returns to process.
 To put that in perspective, the IRS would typically start the filing season with a backlog of fewer than 1 million returns, according to Treasury officials.